dfrankland/sous-vide/README.md

 checking whether timers are running, the device is cooking, or if there is an error with the device.

+### Wifi

+##### `anova.wifi.connect([options])`

+Function to start a TCP server that an Anova device can connect to.
+Returns a promise that resolves to another function `sendCommand`.

+*   `options`: An object with [options to pass to `server.listen`][5].
+    Defaults to the following:

+    ```js
+    {
+      port: 8080,
+    }
+    ```

+##### `sendCommand(commandString)`

+Function to queue a command to be sent to the Anova device.
+Returns a promise with the response from the device. `commandString` will be encoded, sent, and when the response is received it will be decoded automatically.

+#### `anova.wifi.commands`

+An object with command functions that return strings to be sent to the Anova device with `sendCommand`.

+#### `anova.wifi.constants`

+An object with constants that are used as constraints when configuring the Anova device with commands.

+#### `anova.wifi.responses`

+Functions that check the response from a few commands.
+Can be useful for checking whether timers are running, the device is cooking, or if there is an error with the device.

+#### `anova.wifi.encoder`

+Function to encode a string to be sent to an Anova device via TCP socket.
+Returns an encoded buffer.

+#### `anova.wifi.decoder`

+Function to decode an encoded buffer sent from an Anova device via TCP socket.
+Returns a string.

 ### Recipes

 Recipes API coming soon...